Ian M. Humphreys, DO FARS

 Biography

-Dr Humphreys attended the University of Pittsburgh, then performed basic and translational research at the University of Pittsburgh Cancer Institute.
-He earned his medical degree from the Lake Erie College of Osteopathic Medicine where he graduated summa cum laude with Psi Sigma Alpha distinction.
-He completed a residency in otolaryngology- head and neck surgery at Michigan State University's Detroit Medical Center campus in Detroit where he also served as chief resident.
-Following residency, he completed a prestigious fellowship in rhinology and endoscopic skull base surgery at Stanford University under the direction of world-renowned rhinologist Peter Hwang, MD.
+Originally from Pennsylvania, Dr. Humphreys trained at the University of Pittsburgh and conducted research at the University of Pittsburgh Cancer Institute before earning his medical degree from the Lake Erie College of Osteopathic Medicine, where he graduated summa cum laude with Psi Sigma Alpha distinction.
+He completed residency in Otolaryngology–Head & Neck Surgery at Michigan State University’s Detroit Medical Center, serving as chief resident, followed by fellowship training in advanced rhinology and endoscopic skull base surgery at Stanford University.

 Current CV